Seattle Fishing Seasons, Salmon and Bottom Fishing Seasons

 Salmon will close November 16 and reopen January 1st.

-January 1 through April 15 is the next open Salmon season for winter Chinook (Blackmouth).
+Winter Salmon season is January 1 through March for winter Chinook (Blackmouth).

 Winter Chinook could close early if season quotas are caught.
 You will be notified with options if this happens.

-we don't intend to offer much fishing November 16 to December 31st, sorry.
+we don't intend to offer much fishing November 16 to December 31st, possible crabbing.

 Summer Salmon season usually opens June 1st for Coho and July 16 or 25 for Kings.